How To Use Gym Equipment For Beginners – SWEAT

 The pull of the cable forces you to stabilise your core, activating more muscle groups in your body to burn energy and build functional strength.

 You can use this machine while standing, seated or kneeling — it’s worth getting comfortable when using this versatile piece of equipment!
+Like a lat-pull machine, you would find the right clip for your exercise, clip your chosen attachment on, set the weight using the adjustable pin, and perform your set of exercises.
 You can check out our full guide to using a cable machine here.

 Try the cable machine for exercises such as chest fly, upright row, tricep extension, bicep curls, kickbacks, and standing trunk rotations like the ‘woodchop’.